Facebook acquires enterprise messaging platform Redkix to integrate into Workplace

 At F8 this year, Facebook announced a number of new SaaS and bot integrations for Facebook.
 One unique feature of Workplace’s integrations is that it allowed companies to place limitations on which departments or employees had access to certain bots or data.

-A Facebook spokesperson told Recode that it was not disclosing the details of the transaction, but sources told one Israeli press outlet that the deal was valued at about $100 milion.
-VentureBeat has reached out to Facebook for comment on those reports.
+A Facebook spokesperson told VentureBeat that it was not disclosing the size of the transaction.